leoakao/web_scraping_data/README.md

 data into csv format

 # flightaware
-flightaware folder contains code to extract info on flights departuring from DFW or other cities on [FlightAware](https://flightaware.com/live/airport/KDFW/departures).
+flightaware folder contains code to extract info on flights departing from DFW or other cities on [FlightAware](https://flightaware.com/live/airport/KDFW/departures).
 The data is exported into csv format.